 - Gate design

 - Gate installation

 It is designed to navigate you through nine easy steps to help specify, design and install automated gates to the latest safety standards.

 In addition, the Visualiser provides guidance to the end user as to what they can expect from their automated gate.

-Check out the Gate Safe Visualiser Here
+Find out more about the Gate Safe Visualiser Here

 What is a Premier Installer

 Gate Safe introduced Premier Installer membership specifically for larger installer companies, to ensure that Gate Safe best practice was instilled in a significant proportion of the installer work force.

 A company which boasts Premier Installer membership is required to have invested in training a minimum of 80% of its employees who are actively involved in the supply / fitting of automated gates.

 Premier Installers have an enhanced entry on our postcode map and A-Z search facilities.